 If you have got around Poland, you may know that Warsaw has something different.
-Instead of being based on the old market square, the capital city is stretched over a vast area with rich architecture, modern steel, and glass, and restored communist Gothic center.
+Instead of being based on the old market square, the capital city is stretched over a vast area with rich architecture, modern steel, and glass, and a restored communist Gothic center.

 This jumble is a sign of the rich history of the city.
 Warsaw has had the worst history and survived.
 It was almost destructed at the end of the Second World War.

 Hence, it is a rich collection of landmarks, castles, and neighborhoods.
 Its excellent museums tell its complex story from the pleasures of Chopin’s music to the tragedy of the ghetto of the Jewish era.